-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretation Committee ("IFRIC").
-These financial statements have been prepared on the basis of IFRS standards that are effective for the Company's reporting year ended November 30, 2019.
+These unaudited condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretation Committee ("IFRIC").
+These condensed interim financial statements have been prepared on the basis of IFRS standards that are effective for the Company's reporting year ended November 30, 2019.